ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     Thus it would be more consistent to also generalise matchabilities, but while this confusing behaviour is rare in the context of kind-variables, it is a much more common occurrence with matchability variables.
-For kind variables to trigger this behaviour, there needs to be a kind-polymorhic type (such as a type variable, or a type like ``Any``) applied to a kind-polymorphic type constructor (such as ``Proxy``).
+For kind variables to trigger this behaviour, there needs to be a kind-polymorphic type (such as a type variable, or a type like ``Any``) applied to a kind-polymorphic type constructor (such as ``Proxy``).
 But since matchability variables arise from any higher-kinded argument, every higher-order type family like ``B`` and ``C``